astr-code/astr/README.md

 make test

 The code will be installed in test_case and excutable can be found at test_case/bin/astr

+If you want to use the chemstry function, you need first to install cantera.
+After download and unpack the cantera, you can use the following script to install: python scons/scripts/scons.py build python_package=none FORTRAN=<your fortran compiler> f90_interface=y prefix=<the directory of centera to install> boost_inc_dir=<to boost directory>

+python scons/scripts/scons.py test

+python scons/scripts/scons.py install

 ## Run the solver: